futpix/caravans-in-australia/content/review/1236-Traveller-Caravans-Obsession-2450-1.md

   ogtitle: "Should I buy Obsession 2450-1 by Traveller Caravans?"
   ogdescription: "The Traveller Caravans Obsession 2450-1 is classed as Unknown Type, and sleeps 2 people.
 It is Australian made and comes in at 25 ft.
 It generally has Separate shower & toilet."
 categories: ["Traveller Caravans"]
-tags: ["Sleeps 2", "25 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "25 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "7.47"
 totalHeight: ""